wp-plugins/advanced-ads/readme.txt

 * use placements in your theme to change ads and groups in template files without coding
 * disable all ads on individual single pages
 * set start time and expiry date for ads
+* display multiple ads from an ad group (ad blocks)
+* define the order of ads from an ad group and allow default ads

 = display conditions =